-1. Net asset value per common share is calculated as our total stockholders' equity, less our Series A and Series B Preferred Stock aggregate liquidation preference, divided by our number of common shares outstanding as of period end.

-We voluntarily discontinued hedge accounting for our interest rate swaps as of September 30, 2011.
-Please refer to our Interest Expense and Cost of Funds discussion further below and Notes 2.
-2 and 5 of our Consolidated Financial Statements in this Annual Report on Form 10-K for additional information regarding our discontinuance of hedge accounting.

-3. The carrying value of our net TBA position represents the difference between the market value and the cost basis of the TBA contract as of period-end and is reported in derivative assets / (liabilities), at fair value on our accompanying consolidated balance sheets

-Excludes U.S. Treasury repo agreements.
-4.

-Average stockholders' equity calculated as our average month-end stockholders' equity during the period.
-5.

-Average coupon for the period was calculated by dividing our total coupon (or cash) interest income on agency securities by our average agency securities held at par.
-6. 7.

-Average asset yield for the period was calculated by dividing our total cash interest income on agency securities, adjusted for amortization of premiums and discounts, by our average amortized cost of agency securities held.

-8. Average cost of funds includes agency MBS repurchase agreements, debt of consolidated variable interest entities ("VIEs") and interest rate swaps currently in effect, but excludes interest rate swap termination fees, forward starting swaps and costs associated with other supplemental hedges such as interest rate swaptions and short U.S. Treasury or TBA positions.
-Average cost of funds for the period was calculated by dividing our total cost of funds by our average repurchase agreements and debt of consolidated VIEs outstanding for the period.

-9. TBA dollar roll income / (loss) is net of short TBAs used for hedging purposes.
-Dollar roll income excludes the impact of other supplemental hedges, and is recognized in gain (loss) on derivative instruments and other securities, net.

-Average cost of funds as of period end includes agency MBS repurchase agreements and debt of consolidated VIEs outstanding, plus the impact of interest rate swaps in effect as of each 10 period end and forward starting swaps becoming effective, net of swaps expiring, within three months of each period end, but excludes costs associated with other supplemental hedges such as swaptions, U.S. Treasuries and TBA positions.
+- Net asset value per common share is calculated as our total stockholders' equity, less our Series A and Series B Preferred Stock aggregate liquidation preference, divided by our number of common shares outstanding as of period end. - We voluntarily discontinued hedge accounting for our interest rate swaps as of September 30, 2011.
+Please refer to our Interest Expense and Cost of Funds discussion in Management's 2.
+Discussion and Analysis of Financial Condition and Results of Operations and Notes 2 and 5 of our Consolidated Financial Statements in this Annual Report on Form 10-K for additional information regarding our discontinuance of hedge accounting. - The carrying value of our net TBA position represents the difference between the market value and the cost basis of the TBA contract as of period-end and is reported in derivative assets 3. / (liabilities), at fair value on our accompanying consolidated balance sheets. - 4.
+Average mortgage borrowings include agency repo, FHLB advances and debt of consolidated VIEs.
+Amount excludes U.S. Treasury repo agreements and TBA contracts. - Average stockholders' equity calculated as our average month-end stockholders' equity during the period. - Average coupon for the period was calculated by dividing our total coupon (or cash) interest income on investment securities by our average investment securities held at par. - 7.
+Average asset yield for the period was calculated by dividing our total cash interest income on investment securities, adjusted for amortization of premiums and discounts, by our average amortized cost of investment securities held. - Average cost of funds includes mortgage borrowings and interest rate swap periodic costs.
+Amount excludes interest rate swap termination fees, forward starting swaps and costs 8. associated with other supplemental hedges, such as interest rate swaptions and U.S. Treasury positions.
+Average cost of funds for the period was calculated by dividing our total cost of funds by our average mortgage borrowings outstanding for the period. - TBA dollar roll income / (loss) is net of short TBAs used for hedging purposes.
+Dollar roll income excludes the impact of other supplemental hedges, and is recognized in gain (loss) on derivative instruments and other securities, net. - 10 Average cost of funds as of period end includes mortgage borrowings outstanding, plus the impact of interest rate swaps.
+Amount excludes costs associated with other supplemental hedges such as swaptions, U.S. Treasuries and TBA positions. - Net comprehensive income (loss) return on average common equity for the period was calculated by dividing our comprehensive income/(loss) available /(attributable) to common stockholders by our average stockholders' equity, net of the Series A and Series B Preferred Stock aggregate liquidation preference.